 Use emotional intelligence to identify and respond effectively to pathological behaviours in the workplace

-Minimise the impact of highly destructive behaviours of others on the self through enhanced personal resilience
+Enhance personal resilience to minimise the impact of the highly destructive behaviours of others on the self

 Establish clear personal boundaries and maintain them to diminish the effect of manipulative behaviours

 Initiate a positive, patient-centred culture that will decrease the impact of self-serving behaviours on workplace productivityPresenters

 Dr Jill Beattie is a senior research fellow at Monash University, Victoria.
 Jill is also a mindfulness-based emotional fitness consultant ...
 Read More

 Norah Bostock is a highly qualified clinician and educator working in private practice in South Australia.
 Norah draws her considerable ...
 Read More

 Dr Andrew Crowther is adjunct associate professor in nursing and the former associate head of the School of Nursing, Midwifery ...Read More

 Michelle is currently the nursing director for practice development in the Central Adelaide Local Health Network, SA.
 She has been ...Read More

 Matt Kowald is a Registered Nurse with 20 years’ experience and a passion for aged care, which he has demonstrated ...
 Read More